 10 Libraries for Machine Learning with Examples

 Machine learning has revolutionized the field of data analysis and predictive modelling.
 With the help of machine learning libraries, developers and data scientists can easily implement complex algorithms and models without writing extensive code from scratch.
-In this article, we will explore the top 7 libraries for machine learning and understand their features, use cases, pros, and cons.
-Whether you are a beginner or an experienced professional, these deep learning libraries will undoubtedly enhance your machine-learning capabilities.
+In this article, we will explore the top ten libraries for machine learning and understand their features, use cases, pros, and cons.
+Whether you are a beginner or an experienced professional, these libraries will undoubtedly enhance your machine-learning capabilities.

 Libraries for Machine Learning